 Of course, the effectiveness of these projects depends on many factors such as the difficulty of targets, implemented anti-bot measures, etc. Using web scraping for professional purposes such as long-term data acquisition, pricing intelligence, or other purposes, requires constant maintenance and management.
 In this article, we will only outline the basics of building a web scraper and the most common challenges newcomers might run in to.

 Web scrapers are often the main part of the data acquisition process.
 Generally, they are used as an automated way to retrieve large amounts of important information from the web.
 Web scraping examples include search engine results, e-commerce websites or any other internet resource.

 Data acquired in this manner can be used for pricing intelligence, stock market analysis, academic research and many other purposes.
 There are many web scraping ideas out there as this data gathering method can be used in almost limitless ways.

 Web scrapers, when used as a data gathering method, contain multiple steps – a scraping path, data extraction script(s), (headless) browsers, proxies and, finally, parsing.
-Let’s review what goes into each of these steps.
+Let’s quickly review what goes into each of these steps:

 Developing a basic web scraper

 Building a scraping path is an important part of almost every data gathering method.
 A scraping path is the library of URLs from which data is to be extracted.
 While collecting a few dozen URLs may seem very simple at first, building a scraping path in fact requires a lot of care and attention.